 Perhaps the most marked and abiding feature of Islam aesthetics lies in its dedication to symmetry principles.
 The arts of most cultures use symmetries to a varying degree, for various effects – but none place quite so much emphasis on the constraints of symmetry, or use it so consistently across the entire range of their artistic productions.
 Clearly, this aesthetic response derives from some deeply-held intuition on the underlying principles of existence.

-Classical Greek ideas have undoubtedly contributed to this perception (see Background Note #3), but the motifs of cosmic equilibrium and the general harmony of the Creation also occur in several passages of the Qur’an: ‘The sun and the moon to a reckoning, and the stars and the trees bow themselves; and Heaven – He raised it up and set the balance’ (Qur’an 55:5).
+Classical Greek ideas have undoubtedly contributed to this perception (see Background Note #3 - The Philosophical & Scientific Contribution), but the motifs of cosmic equilibrium and the general harmony of the Creation also occur in several passages of the Qur’an: ‘The sun and the moon to a reckoning, and the stars and the trees bow themselves; and Heaven – He raised it up and set the balance’ (Qur’an 55:5).
 This notion of a cosmic symmetry, symbolised by the balance-scales (mizan), extends to ideas of eschatological justice and retribution, a most important feature of Islamic religious belief.
 On the Day of Judgement good works and misdeeds will be weighed to ‘an atom’s weight’ (Qur’an 99).